A Fused Gaussian Process Model for Very Large Spatial Data: Introduction

 \section{Introduction}

 With the advances of remote sensing technologies, massive scientific data can be collected over (a proportion of) the globe.
-Such spatially correlated data sets allow researchers to investigate various issues in environmental and atmospheric sciences.
+Such spatially correlated datasets allow researchers to investigate various issues in environmental and atmospheric sciences.
 Classic statistical methods such as kriging have been widely used to model spatial data \citep{Cressie1993, Cressie2011, Banerjee2014}.
-However, with large or massive data, direct implementation of these statistical methods becomes computationally prohibitive, since solving the kriging equations involves inversion of an $n\times n$ covariance matrix with data of size $n$, which requires computational cost $O(n^3)$ and memory cost $O(n^2)$ in general.
+However, with large or massive data, direct implementation of these statistical methods becomes computationally prohibitive, since solving the kriging equations involves the Cholesky factorization of an $n\times n$ covariance matrix for data of size $n$, which requires computational cost $O(n^3)$ and memory cost $O(n^2)$ in general.

 To tackle these issues, many recent developments in spatial statistics have focused on modeling large or massive spatial datasets.
-Most of them assume a specific form for the spatial covariance function known up to several parameters, e.g., the Mat\'ern covariance function, and then use different approaches to represent or approximate this target function, the resulting covariance or precision matrix, or the likelihood function.
-Methods in this paradigm include approximate likelihood \citep{Stein2004}, covariance tapering \citep[e.g.,][]{Furrer2006, Kaufman2008}, predictive process \citep{Banerjee2008} and its variants such as \cite{Sang2012} and \cite{Katzfuss2013}, composite likelihood \citep[e.g.,][]{Lindsay1988, Eidsvik2014}, nearest neighbor Gaussian process \citep{Datta2015}, Gaussian Markov random field representation \citep{Lindgren2011}, multiscale approximation for Gaussian process \citep{Katzfuss2016}, and spectral methods \citep{Duan2015, Guinness2016, Stroud2016}.
+Most of them assume a specific form for the spatial covariance function known up to several parameters, e.g., the Mat\'ern family, and then use different approaches to represent or approximate the target function, the resulting covariance or precision matrix, or the likelihood function.
+Methods in this paradigm include but are not limited to approximate likelihood \citep[e.g.,][]{Stein2004, Caragea2006}, covariance tapering \citep{Furrer2006, Kaufman2008}, predictive process \citep{Banerjee2008} and its variants \cite{Sang2012}, composite likelihood \citep{Lindsay1988, Eidsvik2014}, nearest-neighbor Gaussian process \citep{Datta2015}, Gaussian Markov random field representation \citep{Lindgren2011}, a multi-resolution approximation for Gaussian process \citep{Katzfuss2017}, and spectral methods \citep{Guinness2016}.